-If you are in the market for snowboard pants there are a couple of key things to look out for besides their colour and how they look.
+If you are in the market for snowboard pants there are a couple of key things to look out for besides their color and how they look.

 Finding the right snow pants is mostly about waterproofing, breathability & warmth.

 This is something that I don’t compromise on in snowboarding pants.
-Regardless of ability, style or who you are riding with, it is most likely that you will be spending some time sitting in the snow – or crashing through it!
+Regardless of ability, style or who you are riding with, it is most likely that you will be spending some time getting snow on your pants – be it by slashing through it, bailing onto it or simply sitting in it waiting for your buddies.
+Or even just sitting on a wet, or snow covered chair.
+Or when you get lucky and it’s puking when you’re riding.

 And there’s nothing worse than having a wet butt all day.
 And that’s even if it’s not raining.
 When it’s raining but you want to continue riding, then waterproof pants are even more important.

 There are two main ways that snowboarding pants will be waterproofed.
-The first one is whether they are critically taped or fully seam sealed and the second is by the waterproofing rating.
+The first one is whether they are critically taped or fully seam sealed and the second is by the waterproofing of the fabric.

 Critically taped or Fully seam sealed

 This is particularly true on a wet day.
-Not as big a problem in the snow though – but if you want the option of riding when it’s wet then critically taped may not be quite enough.
+Not as big a problem in the snow though – but if you want the option of riding when it’s wet, then critically taped may not be enough.

-Fully seam sealed (a.k.a. fully taped, fully sealed) means how it sounds.
+Fully Taped (a.k.a. fully seam sealed, fully sealed) means how it sounds.
 It is fully sealed meaning nothing gets in.
 Ideally this is the way you want to go.
-The first day I used my fully seam sealed pants was awesome (and happened to be a wet day).
+The first time I got fully seam sealed pants was awesome (and happened to be a wet day).
 I was bone dry underneath.
 Compared to what I was used to that was amazing.

-The other factor to look out for in waterproofing is the waterproofing rating.
+The other factor to look out for in waterproofing is the waterproofness of the fabric.

 Waterproofing rating